miriam-lau/Lullaby/docs/development_README.md

 - Module bundler: webpack

 This project will include the following scripts:
-- lullaby.js: this script will initiate a new play session and handle the logic for rendering elements in the DOM.
+- lullaby.js: this script will initiate a new play session and handle the logic for rendering elements in the DOM, and will create small animations that will show on the screen when a user presses a computer key.
 - display.js: this script will show the display screen the user will interact with to play a song.
 - keys.js: this script will map the piano key sounds to computer keys.
 - songs.js: this script will contain the songs mapped to the computer keys, and after song selection, will display the notes on the display.
-- animation.js: this script will create small animations that will show on the screen when a user presses a computer key.

 ## Implementation Timeline